logtheman/shopper-challenege/README.md

 GIVEN MORE TIME
 - Would create a more secure login to the user application
 - Add additional steps in the process
+- Create system for tracking step in the application process
 - Create a more generalized system for changing form components and make info a list